+Supportive treatment should include the establishment of a patent airway.
+In a severely exposed individual (unconscious, gasping, or not breathing), an antidote and/or assisted ventilation is required to prevent death [1; 2].
 Atropine, pralidoxime chloride, and diazepam (or other benzodiazepines) are the favored drugs for treatment of nerve agent victims [1].
 Atropine blocks the effects of acetylcholine at the muscarinic sites.
 The drug pralidoxime chloride breaks the bond between the nerve agent and acetyl cholinesterase, allowing the enzyme to become available to break down acetylcholine; however, to be effective it must be administered within minutes to a few hours of exposure, depending on the agent [1; 2].
 Diazepam has been suggested as the best medication to use for seizures associated with nerve agent attacks.
 It has also been suggested that diazepam be used in all victims whether they are convulsing or not.
 These drugs are available in kits, many of which include "autoinject" syringes.
 The military has used a kit called the Mark 1, which includes atropine and pralidoxime chloride in autoinjectors; up to three Mark 1 kits may be administered as needed [1; 10].
-The injections must be given in a large muscle, preferably the outer thigh muscle or, alternately, the upper buttock in thinly built individuals [10].
+The injections must be given in a large muscle, preferably the outer thigh muscle or, alternately, the upper outer buttock in thinly built individuals [10].

 The military also has a unit that administers both atropine and pralidoxime chloride through a single needle, referred to as the antidote treatment nerve agent autoinjector (ATNAA) [8].
-A similar preparation, the DuoDote Auto-Injector, was FDA-approved for civilian use in cases of organophosphate poisoning due to nerve agents and insecticides [9].
+A similar preparation, the DuoDote Auto-Injector, was FDA-approved for civilian use in cases of organophosphate poisoning due to nerve agents and insecticides and is designed for administration by trained emergency medical services personnel [8].
 Diazepam autoinjectors and Convulsant Antidote for Nerve Agent (CANA) are also available and are recommended for use if a patient requires three concurrent Mark 1, ATNAA, or DuoDote kits [10].